 Age of administration:

 - Girls: Ideal age: 11-12 years, but can start as early as 9 years and can be given up to age 26.

 - Boys: Ideal age: 11-12 years, but can start at age 9 and can be given up to age 21.

 The HPV vaccine works best when it is given before a person gets infected with HPV.
 Thus, it is important to get HPV vaccine before becoming sexually active, although it is still beneficial if given to already sexually active individuals.

 The HPV vaccine does not prevent 100 percent of HPV-related cancers.
 That’s why it is important to get Pap smears even if one has had the HPV vaccine.

 Harsh Adhyaru, MD, is an Ob/Gyn physician who practices at UT Health East Texas Physicians Jacksonville.
-“I believe in providing comprehensive, high-quality, compassionate and personalized care through practice of current standard of care and evidence-based medicine.
-I encourage shared decision making with patients by discussing available treatment options, and help patients enjoy a better quality of life.”
+“I believe in providing comprehensive, high-quality, compassionate and personalized care through the practice of current standard of care and evidence-based medicine.
+I encourage shared decision-making with patients by discussing available treatment options and helping patients enjoy a better quality of life.”